-Say Yes To Beautiful Cookware WIth Sur La Table's Up-To-60%-Off Anniversary Sale
+All-Clad & Le Creuset Are Up To 60% Off At Sur La Table

-Looking to add some beautiful French-inspired cookware to your kitchen for a fraction of their luxury prices?
-You're in luck.
-In celebration of Sur La Table's anniversary, select items from brands like Le Creuset, All-Clad, and Staub are all up to 60% off for a limited time.
+Looking to add some beautiful French-inspired cookware to your kitchen for a fraction of the luxury price?
+You're in luck: In celebration of Sur La Table's anniversary, select items from brands like Le Creuset, All-Clad, and Staub are all up to 60% off for a limited time.
 From colorful Dutch ovens to essential skillet sets, this sale has it all.
-No promo code is required, and ground shipping is free on orders of $75 or more.
-Whether you're brand new to the art of cooking or you are itching to add a new tool in your kitchen arsenal before Thanksgiving, investing in the right cookware can be an overwhelming decision (our kitchens deserve only the very best, of course!).
-That's why we've picked out our top five best steals you should shop right away, along with the reviews to prove it.
-Keep scrolling to see these must-have deals, but hurry, they won't be on sale for long.
+(No promo code is required and ground shipping is free on orders of $75 or more.)
+Whether you're brand new to the art of cooking or you're itching to add a new tool to your kitchen arsenal before Thanksgiving rolls around, this is a timely shopping opp to do just that.
+Since investing in the right cookware can be an overwhelming decision, we picked out the top five best pieces to score — according to the rave reviewers who swear by them.

 Advertisement